LCC-CIT/CS295N-CourseMaterials/Notes/HowToSetUpLocalMySQLDatabase.md

 ---

-These instructions were written by Brian Bird in fall <time>2024</time> using Microsoft Copilot with GPT-4 for the first draft.
+These instructions were written by Brian Bird in fall 2024 using Microsoft Copilot with GPT-4 for the first draft, revised in winter <time>2026</time>.

 ---